Skip to content

 For movement along the Y-axis, the actuator is attached to the structure using Y-axis carriages.
 These carriages are supported by the upper profiles of the Structure and connected to the actuator via brackets attached to each end of the actuator profile.

-Daily, it is essential to clean the motion system to ensure the proper functionality of its moving parts.
-Failure to do so may result in potential sticking.
-Additionally, it is important to verify the correct alignment of the structure using a spirit level and a square.
+Keeping the the motion system clean and lubricated is critical, to ensure the proper functionality of its moving parts.
+Failure to do so may result in motion errors and crashes.
+Additionally, it is important to verify the correct alignment of the structure using a level and a square.

-If any 3D-printed components are broken or deformed, they can be reprinted.
+If any 3D-printed components are broken or deformed, they must be reprinted and installed.

-Regularly, you may check the condition of the timing belt, including assessing belt tension, wear, and potential damage.
+Regularly, you may assess the condition of the timing belts: check for correct belt tension, wear, and potential damage.

 Also, the pulleys need to be inspected on a regular basis.
-They should be cleaned and free of damage.
-If any signs of damage are observed, the pulleys should be replaced to prevent accidents.
+They should be clean, aligned, and free to rotate smoothly.
+Replace or fix pulleys that show issues to prevent accidents.

-You can build the motion system without building any other part of the Pipettin Bot previously.
-However, you need to have the correct measurements of the structure to be able to mount it to those parts.
-We recommend to follow the steps of the assembly guide.
+You can assembly the motion system's parts independently of the others.
+However, you need to have the correct measurements of the structure to be able to mount it to the structural frame later.
+We recommend to follow the steps in the order that appears in the assembly guide.

 The motion system is connected to the rest of the robot through its joints with the Y-carriages.
 In turn, this connects the XZ-axes to the robot.

-The previous version of the robot (Pipettin Bot V1) employed template rods as axes to facilitate its movements.
+The previous version of the robot (Pipettin Bot V1) employed tempered rods as axes to facilitate its movements.

 The vertical axis of this setup exhibited excessive wobbling, which hindered precise movement.
 We think that the following factors might have caused this issue:

-- the use of LM8UU bearings with a lot of play.
+• The use of LM8UU bearings with lots of play.

-We also analyzed the possibility of adding a third template rod, to eliminate one degree of freedom.
-However, we finally leaned towards a complete redesign and decided to work with 20x40 V profiles.
+We also analyzed the possibility of adding a third tempered rod, to eliminate one degree of freedom.
+However, we finally leaned towards a complete redesign.

 The position of the tool-changer motor added other factor to increase the instability.
-It performed as a pendulum.
+It acted as a pendulum.
 For this, we redesigned the Tool-changer mechanism.

-The design of this part incorporated a single stepper motor and a pulley, both of which are oriented perpendicular to the profile on the X-axis.
+The design of the previous X-axis incorporated a single stepper motor and a pulley, both of which are oriented perpendicular to the profile on the X-axis.
 The brackets were carefully designed to fit the dimensions of the GT2 16T pulley.

 Initially, we attempted to create a model using a lone bracket for the motor and another for the pulley.
 These brackets had a width of 10 mm to fit both the pulley and the motor, and a width of 3 mm to match the 20x40 V profile.
 However, upon printing and assembling them, it became evident that these models lacked the required strength and rigidity necessary to effectively support the overall structure.